 Liquidity is the ability of a company to generate funds to support its current and future operations, satisfy its obligations, and otherwise operate on an ongoing basis.
-At September 30, 2012, we had a cash balance of approximately \$1.5 million and working capital of approximately \$1.7 million.
-We have been funding our operations through the sale of our common stock through private placements for operating capital purposes.
+At March 31, 2013, we had a cash balance of approximately \$2.9 million and working capital of approximately \$2.8 million.
+During the three months ended March 31, 2013, we have been funding our operations through the sale of our remaining real estate properties included in our discontinued operations.

 We may be required to raise additional funds, particularly if we are unable to generate positive cash flow as a result of our operations.
 We estimate that based on current plans and assumptions, that our available cash is sufficient to satisfy our cash requirements under our present operating expectations for up to 12 months.
 We presently have no other alternative source of working capital.
 We may not have sufficient working capital to fund the expansion of our operations and to provide working capital necessary for our ongoing operations and obligations after 12 months.
-We have not generated revenues to support our daily operations from the inception of development stage.
+We have not generated revenues to support our current daily operations from the inception of development stage.
 We may need to raise significant additional capital to fund our future operating expenses, pay our obligations, and grow our Company.
-We do not anticipate we will be profitable in 2012.
+We do not anticipate we will generate significant revenues in 2013.
 Therefore our future operations will be dependent on our ability to secure additional financing.
 Financing transactions may include the issuance of equity or debt securities, obtaining credit facilities, or other financing mechanisms.
 The trading price of our common stock could make it more difficult to obtain financing through the issuance of equity or debt securities.
 Even if we are able to raise the funds required, it is possible that we could incur unexpected costs and expenses, or experience unexpected cash requirements that would force us to seek alternative financing.
 Furthermore, if we issue additional equity or debt securities, stockholders may experience additional dilution or the new equity securities may have rights, preferences or privileges senior to those of existing holders of our common stock.
 The inability to obtain additional capital may restrict our ability to grow and may reduce our ability to continue to conduct business operations.
-If we are unable to obtain additional financing, we will likely be required to curtail our marketing and development plans and possibly cease our operations.
+If we are unable to obtain additional financing, we will likely be required to curtail our development plans and possibly cease our operations.